 This standard has been formulated to cover methods of tests for fibre-reinforced polymer (FRP) bars for use as reinforcement in concrete.
 FRP bars are used across the world as an alternative to steel bars in reinforced concrete.
 Recently, India is also witnessing the manufacturing and use of such bars.
 However, their use in concrete has to be judiciously decided based on the design specifications associated with various physical, chemical and mechanical properties.
 In order to suitably monitor the quality of such bars manufactured and/or used and to further increase the suitable use of such bars, it was found necessary to bring out a set of test methods in standard conditions, as applicable to the country.

 Assistance has been derived from the following standards in the preparation of this standard:

-ISO 10406-1 : 2015 Fibre-reinforced polymers (FRP) reinforcement of concrete – Test Methods – Part 1: FRP bars and grids
+ISO 10406-1 : 2015 Fibre-reinforced polymers (FRP) reinforcement of concrete — Test methods — Part 1: FRP bars and grids